 Some mathematical theories and techniques are developed directly intended for problem solving in other areas of study, such as astronomy, physics, chemistry, statistics, computer science, economy and technology.
 Others, however, are derived from the mathematician’s interest in abstraction and in the inner structure of the field and its aesthetic values.

-At SDU we conduct research within a broad spectrum of pure mathematics, such as Analysis and Geometry, Discrete Mathematics, Mathematics Teaching, Statistics, and Numerical Analysis.
+At the University of Southern Denmark, we conduct research within a broad spectrum of pure mathematics, such as analysis and deometry, discrete mathematics, mathematics teaching, statistics, and numerical analysis.
 You may have encountered parts of these topics already – otherwise you can look forward to immersing yourself in one or more of these topics.

 Why you should study Mathematics at SDU